-During the term of its borrowing agreements, the Company makes regular adjustments to reduce its liquidity risk and meet regulatory requirements with respect to liquidity indicators and capital adequacy.
+During the term of its borrowing agreements, the Company makes regular adjustments to reduce its liquidity risk and meet regulatory requirements with respect to liquidity and financing.
 Refinancing of the borrowing side then results in a need to buy back the Company's own issuance.
-In 2022, the effect on profits of borrowing buybacks was NOK -6.0 (-4.9) million.
+In 2023, the effect on profits from loan buybacks was NOK -3.9 (-6.0) million.

-Widely varying credit spreads in the securities market have also affected the Company's liquidity portfolio.
-The overall profit/loss effect of the fall in the value of the Company's securities investments shows realised and unrealised losses of NOK -4.6 (-3.6) million.
+Changed credit spreads in the securities market have also affected the Company's liquidity portfolio.
+The overall profit/loss effect of changed market values on the Company's securities investments shows realised and unrealised gains of NOK 0.2 (-4.6) million.

-The total accounting effect of changes in value on financial instruments for 2022 was NOK -10.5 (-8.5) million.
-See note 6.
+The total accounting effect of changes in the value of financial instruments in 2023 was then NOK -3.7 (-10.5) million.
+See Note 6.

-The Company's lending is managed by KLP Banken AS, and most of the operating expenses are regulated in a management agreement with the parent company.
-Under this agreement, KLP Boligkreditt AS is charged for its share of the parent company's costs for the management of mortgages, based on volume.
+The Company's lending is managed by KLP Banken AS, and a large part of the operating expenses are regulated in an agreement with the parent company.
+Under this agreement, KLP Boligkreditt AS is charged for its share of the parent Company's costs for the management of mortgages, based on volume.
 Costs are settled monthly.
-Operating expenses in excess of this are mainly direct costs incurred by the Company in connection with external assistance, such as rating, auditing, etc. In 2022, the Company's operating expenses were almost unchanged compared to the previous year.
+Operating expenses in excess of this are mainly direct costs incurred by the Company in connection with external assistance, such as rating, auditing, etc. In 2023, the Company's operating costs were about 5 per cent lower than last year.